What Does Gehenna Mean?

 What is the Bible’s view on the post-mortem judgement of unbelievers?

-The Apostles’ Creed and Nicene Creed, for instance, do not even make mention of the post-mortem judgement of the unbeliever.
-The Creeds devote a single sentence to the “judgement of the living and the dead” when Jesus returns but they don’t even distinguish between believers and unbelievers.
+The Apostles’ Creed and Nicene Creed, for instance, state only that Jesus will return to “judge the living and the dead”.
+They don’t even distinguish between believers and unbelievers.

 Obviously, this doesn’t mean the doctrine is unimportant.
 To the contrary, the doctrine that every human being will face their Father and Creator after death is a first principle of Christianity on par with repentance, faith and the resurrection (Hebrew 6:1, 2).
 Ultimate justice is a core theme throughout the Scriptures.

 However, the question of how this judgement unfolds is secondary and a matter of conscience.

 Simply put, we can be content in trusting God’s just nature beyond the grave.
 Only He knows the condition of our hearts and only He balances mercy and justice perfectly.

 Confident in this knowledge, our evangelism can focus on the wonder and joy of a relationship with God and the adventure of following Him.
 Now.
 In this life … and into the age to come.